-Much like the empanadas, I reheated the tarts in a pan, which isn’t ideal, but it worked.
+Much like the empanadas, I reheated the tarts in a pan.
+It wasn’t ideal, but it worked.
 For best results, use a toaster oven or a traditional toaster.

 Who doesn’t like wings?
 Seriously, those wings were delicious, in part because of the liberal amount of coconut sugar the sauce contains.
-However, it’s worth noting, that the sugar content on the label refers to the amount in the sauce the wings are tossed in.
-Not all of that stays on the actual wings, and you’ll likely eat less sugar than what the label says.
+However, it’s worth noting that the sugar content on the label refers to the amount in the sauce that the wings are tossed in.
+Not all of that stays on the actual wings, so you’ll likely eat less sugar than what the label says.

 Besides the carbs, those wings also have a ton of protein and fat, which gives them a relatively balanced nutritional profile.
 Much like most other POTG meals, the company recommends reheating them in an oven and, for a change, that’s what we did.